 - data awareness e-learning course

-Find out more about the work that our lawyers do with the Ius Laboris Data Protection International Practice Group.
+Find out more about how we support clients with their international workplace data privacy needs through the Ius Laboris Data Protection International Practice Group.

 Court of Appeal holds employer liable for wrongful disclosure of personal data by ‘rogue’ employee24 October 2018

 The supermarket chain Morrisons had an internal auditor who went rogue.
 Aggrieved at an internal disciplinary process, he disclosed payroll data on the internet relating to about 100,000 of his colleagues.
 He was tracked down, charged and sentenced to eight years in prison.
 But was Morrisons liable to the employees whose information he had leaked?

 Ellen Temperton speaks to BBC Radio about the ‘always on’ work culture18 October 2018

 In a segment for BBC Business Daily, Ellen Temperton discusses an employee’s right to privacy in relation to work emails outside of normal work hours.

 Heathrow fined over data breach09 October 2018

 The Information Commissioner’s Office (“ICO”) has made a civil monetary penalty order for the sum of £120,000 against Heathrow Airport Ltd (“HAL”) after a lost data stick containing the sensitive personal information of a number of staff members was found by a member of the public.